eklicious/gke-load-tester/README.md

 ## Distribute Load Testing Using GKE

+The original online instructions can be found here: https://cloud.google.com/architecture/distributed-load-testing-using-gke It has diagrams and is more suited for copying/pasting etc. But PLEASE follow along this README too as steps have been optimized from much testing.

 ## Introduction

 Load testing is key to the development of any backend infrastructure because load tests demonstrate how well the system functions when faced with real-world demands.
 An important aspect of load testing is the proper simulation of user and device behavior to identify and understand any possible system bottlenecks, well in advance of deploying applications to production.